Renumelb/Homework02/Fintechcase01.md

 New entrants, like SoFi Money, are mimicking aspects of Digit’s offering and bundling automated saving into broader financial offerings.
 To survive, Digit will have to follow suit and introduce new features e.g. money management features such as reporting,  analytics of spending, net worth tracking, greater personlisation,

 3. Banking transactions
-- Currently does not allow withdrawals and deposits though Digit has announved the setting up a digital bank, Direct.
+- Currently does not allow withdrawals and deposits though Digit has announced the setting up a digital bank, Direct.

 4. Broaden customer base
 - Set up potential tie ups with Governments, Banks and Financial Planners to provide the product to their customers e.g. welfare recepients, account holders, etc.

-To achieve the above, Digit Co. will need to continue to invest in Cloud computing services, development of APIs
+To remain relevant and achieve the above, I believe, Digit Co. will need to:
+- continue to scale up its Cloud platforms and applications,
+- introduce multi lingual application so that it can operate globally
+- develop tailored algorithims specific to a user in a particular country using machine learning with input from other non technical areas (Psychology, Economics, Statistics, Country specific social cultures and norms),
+- collaborate with other organisations offering Embedded Financial Products